-The innovation gap is at the heart of the digital divide, as digital technologies are developing faster than government and institutions are able to formulate policies to regulate these technologies and leverage their benefits for the larger good of society.35 There is a need to develop appropriate policies, programs, resources, and know-how to empower innovation across the region and encourage collaboration between key stakeholders, including the public and private sectors, the academic and expert communities, research and development institutes, angel networks, and venture capital to support the region's entrepreneurs to deliver innovative solutions required to compete in the digital age.
+The innovation gap is at the heart of the digital divide, as digital technologies are developing faster than government and institutions are able to formulate policies to regulate these technologies and leverage their benefits for the larger good of society.
+There is a need to develop appropriate policies, programs, resources, and know-how to empower innovation across the region and encourage collaboration between key stakeholders, including the public and private sectors, the academic and expert communities, research and development institutes, angel networks, and venture capital to support the region's entrepreneurs to deliver innovative solutions required to compete in the digital age.

 The importance of technology startups in the digital economy presents an opportunity for the CAREC region to leapfrog and develop a unique regional innovation ecosystem.
 Most innovation ecosystems define their area of influence or their constituency locally or sub-nationally.
 A regional (cross-border ecosystem) would bring considerable advantages as well as challenges which CAREC can help tackle.
 Even more importantly, to enable leapfrogging despite humble budget allocation for innovation in most national budgets, and to boost the innovation ecosystem, CAREC needs to develop a mechanism to foster the quick adoption, dissemination and scaling of existing innovative products and solutions across the region, leveraging its combined market size.
-An effective innovation and the adoption and scaling of existing digital products and solutions will require a change in traditional cultures and mindsets through awareness raising, trust building and educational initiatives, as well as digital skills training programs that would help users understand the benefits and advantages of new digital solutions.

 Product, service, data, and regulatory sandboxes across CAREC can encourage innovation, strengthen the innovation ecosystem, encourage co-creation of value, and allow companies in CAREC member countries to experiment with new ideas and reach scale at the regional level.
-Linkages with national education, research and scientific institutions will bring the innovations to the market by realizing their commercial viability.
+Linkages with national education, research and scientific institutions will bring the innovations to the market by realizing its commercial viability.
 Cooperation between the public and private sectors and the academia within the regional digital ecosystem will be encouraged by CAREC member countries to accelerate the development of technology companies, starting with incubators, accelerators, business networking and digital ecosystem observatories and onto the prototyping, piloting, and scaling of new digital applications, products and services.
 Complementary pillars including development of necessary digital skills and know-how, digital inclusion to help to solve the problems of the poor and disadvantaged communities across the region, leveraging new technologies such as AI, IoT, and data analytics in the innovation process will be given priority in this process.